dkorecko/Ticky/README.md

 ### Using Docker (Recommended)

-1. Create a `docker-compose.yaml` file, if you'd like to skip SMTP, either use `SMTP_ENABLE=false` or comment out the SMTP section of the environment variables:
+1. Create a `docker-compose.yaml` file, if you'd like to skip SMTP, either use `SMTP_ENABLED=false` or comment out the SMTP section of the environment variables:

 ```yaml
 services: